LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

 Coinductive directive
 ~~~~~~~~~~~~~~~~~~~~~

-A predicate can be declared *coinductive* by using the
+A predicate can be declared :term:`coinductive <coinductive predicate>` by
-:ref:`directives_coinductive_1` directive.
+using the :ref:`directives_coinductive_1` directive.
 For example:

 ::